alejgo06/azureMLEngineerUdacity/Project Operationalizing Machine Learning/readme.md

 In this project, the main objective is to deploy machine learning models in azure.
 To do this there are a few things that are required to do:
 - Get permission
+- Connect to azure ML platform
-- Create computer cluster and load dataset
+- Create a computer cluster
+- Load dataset
+- Configure Automl
-- Train a model
+- Train a model in automl
-- Deploy model
+- Deploy model in a rest API from ML studio platform
-- check logs and swagger
+- check logs
-- Predict new data, entry point, and benchmark
+- show swagger
+- Consume model from azure Python SDK
-- Publish pipeline
+- Benchmark endpoint
+- train and deploy rest API from ML Azure Python SDK

 # An architectural diagram
 The structure of this project can be shown as this diagram: